-Genetic counseling for individuals contemplating preimplantation genetic testing is considered medically necessary.
-Genetic counseling is required prior to preimplantation genetic testing.
+Genetic counseling is required for individuals contemplating preimplantation genetic testing.

-Preimplantation genetic testing for specifi mutation(s) or chromosomal changes that have been associated with a specific disorder is considered medically necessary when one of the conditions below are met:
+Preimplantation genetic testing for specific mutation(s) or chromosomal changes that have been associated with a specific disorder is considered medically necessary when one of the conditions below are met:

-- Both biological parents are known carriers of an early-onset, autosomal recessive disorder - One biological parent is a known carrier of an early-onset, autosomal recessive disorder and the other biological parent is unavailable for testing. - One biological parent is a known carrier of an early-onset, autosomal recessive disorder and together, the biological parents have produced previous offspring affected with the disorder. - One biological parent is a known carrier of an early-onset, autosomal dominant disorder. - One biological parent is a known carrier of an early-onset, X-linked disorder.
+- Both biological parents are known carriers of an early-onset, autosomal recessive disorder - One biological parent is a known carrier of an early-onset, autosomal recessive disorder and the other biological parent is unavailable for testing.

-One biological parent carries a balanced or unbalanced chromosomal translocation.
+- One biological parent is a known carrier of an early-onset, autosomal recessive disorder and together, the biological parents have produced previous offspring affected with the disorder. - One biological parent is a known carrier of an early-onset, autosomal dominant disorder. - One biological parent is a known carrier of an early-onset, X-linked disorder. - One biological parent carries a balanced or unbalanced chromosomal translocation.